johannesjo/super-productivity/README.md

 **Setup user accounts**

 Edit `webdav.yaml` to configure username and password.
-Remember to allocate separate directories to different user (within `/data`) to avoid mixing up user data.
+Remember to create and assign different directories to different users (within `/data`) to avoid mixing up user data.

 **Start the services**